Is Nitrate Film Really Dangerous?

 Sources and Further Reading:

 This Film is Dangerous: A Celebration of Nitrate Film, edited by Roger Smither and Catherine A. Surowiec, contains dozens of essays about the history of nitrate film preservation.
-Of particular note is archivist is the “Calendar of Film Fires” (pg.
+Of particular note are the “Calendar of Film Fires” (pg.
 429) and Sam Kula’s essay “Mea Culpa: How I Abused the Nitrate in My Life,” pg.
 163. In this essay, Kula makes the argument that nitrate fires were relatively uncommon given the amount of nitrate film in existence, and that some form of negligence can usually be found as the cause.
 The piece was also published in The Moving Image (Vol. 1, No. 1, pp 198-202)

 Charles “Buckey” Grimm, “A History of Early Nitrate Testing and Storage, 1910-1945.”
 The Moving Image: The Journal of the Association of Moving Image Archivists, Vol. 1, No. 2, Fall 2002, pp 21-38.